This post contains affiliate links.

 Where the two layers are in contact with each other, the foil becomes dull.
 Therefore the performance of each side remains the same, with only the appearance being different.

 Dad’s fact; There are approximately 7 billion aluminum foil containers produced annually.
 Or, to put it another way, 220 foil containers are produced every second!

 Sustainable Alternatives To Aluminum Foil For The Cooking, Wrapping, & Storing Of Food

-Aluminum foil is cheap, recyclable, and makes cooking a cinch.
-However, I think the suspected risk to health over the long term is just too high.
+Aluminum foil is cheap, recyclable, and makes cooking easier however, I think the suspected risk to health over the long term is just too high.

 Cast iron is also great for outdoor cooking married with stainless steel skewers, racks, and baskets.